dtonhofer/prolog_notes/README.md

 - [The first page of the SWI-Prolog manual has a large comment with pointers to resources](https://eu.swi-prolog.org/pldoc/doc_for?object=manual) ... sometimes I add something to that comment.
 - [Extensive list at klaussinani's github account](https://github.com/klaussinani/awesome-prolog#resources)
-- [The Prolog Syntax Highlighting file for KDE](https://cgit.kde.org/syntax-highlighting.git/tree/data/syntax/prolog.xml) (as used by the [Kate editor](https://docs.kde.org/trunk5/en/applications/katepart/highlight.html))
+- [The **Prolog Syntax Highlighting** file for KDE](https://cgit.kde.org/syntax-highlighting.git/tree/data/syntax/prolog.xml) (by Torsten Eichstädt), as used in the [Kate editor](https://docs.kde.org/trunk5/en/applications/katepart/highlight.html)
 - [Bug Hunting Toolbox Wiki Page at SWI-Prolog Discourse Site](https://swi-prolog.discourse.group/t/bug-hunting-toolbox/710)

 ### "The Power of Prolog" on YouTube